LIKO-12/LIKO-12/README.md

 + Install love2d.

 ###### Windows
+* You may install "Github Desktop" to clone the repo.
+* Get Love2D installer from http://love2d.org/
 + Create a text file at your desktop, call it "run liko12"
 + Type in (Replace them with your pathes):
 ```batch